Dr John Chaplin – Auckland Head and Neck Specialist

 It is imporatnt to remember that these complicatons are rare when being treated by an experienced head and neck surgeon.

 Recurrent laryngeal nerve palsy

 This nerve passes near the pouch and can be injured during the surgery.
 Injury can result in a hoarse and breathy voice.
 The nerve cannot be seen in an endoscopic approach and is not usually identified even in an external approach.
 Injury is rare.

 Salivary Fistula (Leak)

-Saliva can leak from the repaired swallowing tube and can cause infection in the neck.
+Saliva can leak from the repaired pharynx and can cause infection in the neck.
 This most commonly occurs with endoscopic approaches and can occur in and external approach where the pouch is excised.
 It is much less common if the pouch is stapled and excised.